 5. Book a sun lounge or open-air balcony.

-Lastly, there are balconies, such as on Scenic – and sister company Emerald Waterways, where the outer wall is comprised of a floor-to-ceiling window, split horizontally.
+Lastly, there are balconies, such as on Scenic – and sister company Emerald Cruises, where the outer wall is comprised of a floor-to-ceiling window, split horizontally.
 The upper plate of glass slides up and down with the push of a button, creating an open-air balcony.
 These types of balconies also function as a solarium of sorts.
 It’s easier to show you than to explain, so let’s compare the balcony of Uniworld’s S.S.
 Maria Theresa and Scenic Jasper.